Flayms/Markdown2Pdf.Console/README.md

                                  the pdf to generate.
 Values must be comma-separated.

-  -c, --chrome-path              Path to chrome or chromium executable or
+  -c, --chrome-path              Path to chrome or chromium executable.
-                                 self-downloads it if null.
+                                 Downloads it by itself if not set.

   -k, --keep-html                If this is set, the temporary html file does
                                  not get deleted.